DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >Strahd can be a challenging and anxiety-inducing villain to roleplay.
 To enjoy the experience, rather than dreading it, consider the following tips:
 >
 >* **Enjoy Invincibility.** Strahd is the one NPC in the entire campaign that (until they obtain the *Sunsword*) your players cannot hurt in any meaningful way.
 Their strongest attacks do little more than tickle him.
 Their cruelest insults merely amuse him.
 Enter Strahd-related scenes without fear of player action.
->* **Embrace Unpredictability.** In each scene before [[Arc R - The Tyrant's Trials]], Strahd has no particular goal, and won't be disappointed if events unfold differently than he expected.
+>* **Embrace Unpredictability.** In each scene before [[Arc R - Trials of the Mountain]], Strahd has no particular goal, and won't be disappointed if events unfold differently than he expected.
 Release any obligation you feel to make the scene conclude in a particular way.
 >* **Explore Darkness.** Strahd provides a risk-free opportunity to explore and relish darker emotions, such as (justified) arrogance, (quiet) cruelty, and (subtle) contempt.
 Savor those emotions and the impact they have on your players.

 > [!abstract]+ **The Players Misbehave**